 Students follow an introductory unit regarding Ultimate Questions with the focus being on questioning the existence of truth and God.
 Students then look at what it means to be a Sikh and what it means to be a Jew.
-These units incorporate wider questions on equality, service and wider philosophical and ethical questions.
+These units incorporate wider questions on equality and service, and also explore wider philosophical and ethical questions.
 The final unit is an ethics based unit which looks at Social Justice through the Judeo-Christian tradition.

 The students follow a unit that explores the perceived conflicts between Religion and Science, looking at different interpretations of accounts of our origins from Christianity, Science and ancient cultures.
 Y8 students then look at the questions of what it means to be a Christian and what it means to be a Buddhist.
 These units look at fundamental Christian beliefs such as Jesus as the Messiah, resurrection, atonement, discipleship and different denominations.
 The Buddhism unit introduces the Problem of Evil and Suffering as well as its key beliefs.
 The final unit looks at the question ‘Is it ever right to kill?’
 This covers issues such as war and peace, and vegetarianism.

 All students in Y9 follow the Core curriculum which introduces the three world views of theism, secularism and post-modernism.
 Through these lenses the issue of God’s existence is explored.
 The students then look at the key question of ‘Do You Need God to be Moral?’
 Major atheist and theist ethical systems are introduced including Utilitarianism and use of Religious texts.
 Students then look at Judaism and the Problem of Evil which includes looking at different responses to the Holocaust.